Provencal Slow-Cooked Lamb Shoulder

 Instructions

-- Preheat the oven to 180°C. Rub the lamb with a tablespoon of olive oil and season well with salt and pepper.
-Heat the remaining tablespoon of oil in the casserole and gently fry the rosemary sprigs, the roughly cut onion, and the garlic cloves for 5 minutes.
+- Preheat the oven to 180°C (350°F).
+Rub the lamb with a tablespoon of olive oil and season well with salt and pepper.
+Heat the remaining tablespoon of oil in a deep oven-proof casserole or Dutch oven and gently fry the rosemary sprigs, the roughly cut onion, and the garlic cloves for 5 minutes.

 - Bake for 2 hours and 30 minutes.
 Remove the lid and continue to roast for a further 30 minutes uncovered till the skin is browned and crisp.
 By now you should be able to pull the meat apart with two forks.